Chronon Field, Time Atoms, and Quantized Time: Time Asymmetry Re-Visited

 The negative charge manifests a repelling anti-gravity but also a stronger acceleration field that attracts even uncharged particles that measure proper time, i.e. have rest mass.

-a chronon wave-function collapses.
-Work still to be done is to replace
+exists only where a chronon wave-function collapses.
+Work still to be done is

-particles by strings of collapse events.
-The theory in its quantum form is of
+to replace particles by strings of collapse events.
+The theory in its quantum

 The theory has technological repercussions and implications regarding "Dark Matter" and "Dark Energy".